myelintek/documentation/user/lab.rst

     .. caution::
         #) Some labs require one or more GPUs to run.
 Make sure you select a flavor that meets the lab's requirements.
         #) GPUs are independently allocated for each started lab or pipeline run.
-           If a lab could not be started due to a shortage of resources, try to stop some labs or pipeline runs.
+           If a lab could not be started due to a shortage of resources, try to :ref:`stop unused labs <delete-lab>` or to stop pipeline runs.

 Run a Lab